SafeDoser

 Problem

-Existing tools neglect OTC safety—burying recall alerts in complexity and demanding too much input.
+Existing tools neglect OTC safety, offering no recall alerts and demanding too much input.

 Users are left to manage confusing regimens without clear guidance.

-Existing tools neglect OTC safety—burying recall alerts in complexity and demanding too much input.
+Existing tools neglect OTC safety, offering no recall alerts and demanding too much input.

 Users are left to manage confusing regimens without clear guidance.